pkt-cash/pktd/peer/README.md

    specify the related flag to signal support
    - Disconnects the peer when the protocol version is high enough
    - Does not invoke the related callbacks for older protocol versions
- - Snapshottable peer statistics such as the total number of bytes read and written, the remote address, user agent, and negotiated protocol version
+ - Snapshot-able peer statistics such as the total number of bytes read and written, the remote address, user agent, and negotiated protocol version
  - Helper functions pushing addresses, getblocks, getheaders, and reject messages